Ryu1845/tortoise-tts-fast/README.md

-# this repo is now maintenance only; please develop a fork || use the mrq repo if you have large features to submit
+# this repo is very rough right now, do not try to use yet

 ### recent updates